Best Free AI Robo-Advisor Alternatives in 2026

 M1 FinanceBuilding and auto-rebalancing your own target-weight portfolio without a per-year management feeBasic tier historically no management fee (paid tier and fund costs apply)

-The order runs from the most genuine free tiers (ChatGPT, Cleo) through managed investing marketed with no advisory fee (SoFi) and a free-tier portfolio assistant (Walnut), down to the more subscription-led or paid-tier options (Magnifi, M1 Finance).
+The order runs from the most genuine free tiers (ChatGPT, Cleo) through Walnut as the free-tier assistant grounded in your real portfolio, then managed investing marketed with no advisory fee (SoFi), down to the more subscription-led or paid-tier options (Magnifi, M1 Finance).
+Walnut sits in the top group on purpose: its free tier is genuine, but it leads only its own niche, not the list.
+The percentage-of-assets robos (Betterment, Wealthfront) and the threshold and subscription tools (Fidelity Go, PortfolioPilot, Empower, Composer, Origin) are covered above rather than in the table, because they are not free in the same sense.
 Every entry here can change its terms, so confirm before you rely on any of them.

 How to choose a free robo-advisor alternative